llandsmeer/simulations/README.md

 # Ising

 Pure OpenGL ising model.
 Contains small error.
-The shader updates the spin field **in place**, which under 0 field is not noticable.
+The shader updates the spin field *in place*, which under 0 field is not noticable, but creates artifacts under high fields.

 ### Control